AnonymousPaperIJCAI2026/A2Z/README.md

 ### Code release status

-The codebase is being organized for rebuttal-stage reproducibility.
-We are updating the following components:
+The codebase is being organized for reproducibility.
+We are preparing the following components:

 * training scripts for continual auxiliary-domain learning;
 * evaluation scripts for unseen target-domain probing;